salviati/gomics/README.md

 ## Features

-- Reads zip (and cbz) files directly, without writing to disk at all.
+- Reads zip (and cbz) files directly, without writing to disk/tmpfs at all.
 - Small memory footprint.
 - Double and single-page mode.
 - Comic and manga-mode (left-to-right and right-to-left page order).